-Software engineering has much in common with construction.
-Similar to building a house brick by brick, developers write the code, line by line, in order to bring your ideas to life.
+Software development has much in common with construction.
+Much like building a house brick by brick, developers write the code, line by line, in order to bring your ideas to life.

 However, when building a house you have a clear task and need to follow a predefined plan.
 You cannot turn a bungalow into a skyscraper in the middle of construction by simply adding more floors.
 In the technology business, you need to be agile and ready to take on any market challenge in order to succeed.
 When building your software product, there is always a place for uncertainty.
 You cannot predict with 100% certainty if there will be only hundreds of users or a million of them.
 Similarly, it is difficult to forecast which features will be most used and which ones will be ignored.